mekkablue/Glyphs-Scripts/README.md

 ## Color Fonts

+*These scripts are for situations you will encounter in a Color Font workflow.
+The Merge script is mainly for creating a fallback glyph for CPAL/COLR fonts.
+This way the fallback has the full bbox, and no clipping will occur in Chrome.*

 * **Convert Layerfont to CPAL+COLR Font:** Turns a layered color font into a single-master font with a CPAL and COLR layers in each glyph.
 It will take the first master as default.
 * **Delete Non-Color Layers in Selected Glyphs:** Deletes all sublayers in all glyphs that are not of type "Color X" (CPAL/COLR layers).
 * **Merge All Other Masters in Current Master:** In selected glyphs, copies all paths from other masters onto the current master layer.